rokers/mriprep/README.md

 # mriprep
 Preprocessing of MRI data acquired at NYUAD to run the scripts in this project to perform the preprocessing of the structural and fMRI data based on the data from xnat

-1. Perform the dcm2bids step on xnat
+1. Perform the dcm2bids step on xnat - http://xnat.abudhabi.nyu.edu

+TODO: currently dcm2bids needs to be run on each participant individually.
+Amr/Ameen need to update, so that it runs in the project level.
+TODO: get CLI command from Amr/Ameen to download BIDS data from XNAT - https://github.com/bids-standard/bids-validator

-2. Download the BIDS converted data to your local machine
+3. Download the BIDS converted data to your local machine

-3. correct the location and directories related to the project in your setup "dcm2bids_setup", for example: case {'Abdalla'}
+4. Correct locations and directories related to the project in dcm2bids_setup.m

+   for example:
+   case {'Abdalla'}
     user='/Users/azm9155/';